yracine/device-type.myecobee/HUBITAT_README.md

 Go through the authentication process using MyEcobeeInit.
 To do so, please press on the "ecobee Connect> Required" button in the middle of the screen.

-After signing-in, you need to accept the permission needed to connect your ecobee devices to SmartThings by pressing the accept button at the bottom of the page.
+After signing-in, you need to accept the permission needed to connect your ecobee devices to by pressing the accept button at the bottom of the page.

 After being connected, click 'Next' and select your ecobee thermostat(s) (SmartThermostat, ecobee lite, ecobee3, SMART, SMART-SI) that you want to control from Smartthings and, then press 'Next' for the 'Other Settings &Notification' page,